James B. Hawkes: Later life and legacy

 In 1911 Hawkes sold most of his farmland and moved to Regina, serving as President and Manager of Regent Financial Corporation Ltd. a real estate company with a portfolio including C.P.R.
 Farm Lands.
 During the First World War all three of his sons signed up with The 79th Cameron Highlanders of Canada serving in battles such as Vimy Ridge and Cambrai.
 All three were wounded, and one, Lieutenant Walter James Hawkes MM MC lost his life.

 In 1917 James Hawkes was serving as a Homestead Inspector engaging in seed grain and relief collections for the Dominion government.
 Later he worked for the Soldier Settlement Board.
 In 1922 he sold the Regina home that was adjacent to that of Sir Frederick Haultain, then Chief Justice of Saskatchewan, but formerly the Premier of the Northwest Territories when James Hawkes had served in the Legislature, in order to move to Peachland, British Columbia.
 Mr. and Mrs. Hawkes brought with them their youngest daughter as well as James' mother in law, Ann Pilkington Shaw, who had already been residing with the family in Regina for a number of years.

 They bought a fruit farm and he also worked as road foreman for the provincial government for several years.
 They were very active in the community, particularly in the Anglican Church, with Marian and her daughter playing a leading role in the Anglican Women's Auxiliary.

-James Benjamin Hawkes passed away on 29 July 1936, and his wife Marian followed him within the year.
+James Benjamin Hawkes died on 29 July 1936, and his wife Marian followed him within the year.

 Hawkes Avenue and Bay in Regina, as well as Hawkes Avenue in Balgonie were named in honour of James.
 Additionally, Hawkes Street in Peachland was named after James and his wife.